jw2249a/2017-bayes-audit/2017-code/README.md

-* in a "**noCVR** collection", the scanner does not produce a separate electronic record for each paper ballot scanned; it only produces a summary tally showing for each contest and each possible choice (vote) on that contest, how may ballots in the collection showed the given choice.
+* in a "**noCVR** collection", the scanner does not produce a separate electronic record for each paper ballot scanned; it only produces a summary tally showing for each contest and each possible choice (vote) on that contest, how many ballots in the collection showed the given choice.

 Note that some contests may be associated with collections of both types, some CVR collections as well as some noCVR collections.